GoldJns/rateme-nextgen/docs/INSTALLATION.md

 k8 deployment is done via helm-charts.
 All relevant files are located in `./helm` folder.

 The `deployAll` script will install/upgrade the helm charts.
 You can configure the script(toggle between install/upgrade) or you can add additional release names.
 In default mode the ui, backend and database charts will be deployed in pipeline.
-Ressources that dont change often(externalsecrets, srtviceaccounts, secretstores, ingress, etc) can be deployed manually if necessary.
+Ressources that dont change often( ingress etc.) can be deployed manually if necessary.
 Pass the environemnt/namespace as argument to that script.
 If no argument is passed, default namespace will be used. frontend, backend and ui charts are encapsulated with the parent chart.

 ```sh
 helm install parent ./parent .  # will deploy all charts